multi-vit/head-first-java/README.md

 - When you create a class, you may also want to create a separate test class that you'll use to create objects of your new class type
 - A class can **inherit** instance variables and methods from a more abstract **superclass**
 - At runtime, a Java program is nothing more than objects "talking" to other objects
+- We are not talking about encapsulation until Chapter Four
+- We are using main to test drive code right now, that will also change in Chapter Three